 The Vinegar of the Four Thieves-Clean House, Dress a Salad & Save the World from the Plague in Your Spare Time

 The story of the Vinegar of the Four Thieves is interwoven with the Black Plague and the history of Medieval Europe.
 The cities of Europe were ravaged by repeating waves of plague from 1348 until the late nineteen century peaking in the late fourteen century.
-It is estimated that 30% to 60% of the population of Europe perished because of it.
-The people living through those times had no idea what caused the plague, or what to do to stop it.
-They only had a vague idea of it being caused by “bad airs.”
+It is estimated that 30% to 60% of the population of Europe died because of it.
+The people living through those times had no idea what caused the plague, nor what to do to stop it.
+They only had a vaguest idea of it being caused by “bad airs.”
 It is now widely believed that the plague originated in China and was transported along with the goods that traveled the fabled Silk Road.
 The plague was carried by fleas which infected the rats that infested the wagons and carts traveling the trade routes and trading ships that plied the seas between the Far East and Europe.

 Then stories started to circulate of men robbing the dead with seeming impunity.
 This gave rise to a Medieval version of an urban legend.
 Like most myths this legend had a basis in truth.
-Many towns in France, especially Toulouse, and in Italy, claim to be the source of the legend of the Four Thieves and there is more than one version of the story.
+Many towns in France, especially Toulouse, and in Italy, claim to be the source of the legend of the Four Thieves but there is more than one version of the story.

 One version tells of city officials becoming aware that thieves were plundering the homes of Plague victims.
 At first no action was taken against the thieves because it was assumed that they would soon be dead anyway.
-When it became clear that the thieves were still healthy they were apprehended and authorities demanded to know their secret.
+However when it became clear that the thieves were still healthy they were apprehended and authorities demanded to know their secret.

 Doctors visiting plague victims began to wear masks with long beaks which were stuffed with herbs and goggles over their eyes.
 They also wore long coats and gloves with the idea of covering themselves from head to toe.
 They may not have known what caused the plague but they could see what stopped it.
 The herbs were also useful as a flea repellant and they may not have known that fleas carried the plague but they could see red bites that became infected.
 Infection itself was a dangerous condition and the smallest wound could turn deadly.
-(If you want to make your own plaque doctor’s mask go see Chris at Lost Wax).
-Lost Wax
+(If you want to make your own plaque doctor’s mask see Chris at Lost Wax).

 The recipe calls for four herbs, each of which represent one of the thieves.
 The four basic herbs are lavender, sage, rosemary and thyme.
 As it turns out, these four herbs have strong antiviral and antibacterial properties.
 Other herbs were often added to the mix, especially garlic.
-In addition to having it’s own antibacterial properties, garlic was believed to have other medicinal and magical uses and to protect against vampires.
+In addition to having it’s own antibacterial properties, garlic was believed to have other medicinal and magical uses and was also thought to protect against vampires.
 These herbs were infused in vinegar (which itself has antibiotic properties) by placing all the ingredients in a crock and letting them sit in a cool dark place to steep.